Concentrix Solar: History

-Technology Innovation
+Technology development

-Concentrix concentrator photovoltaics (CPV) modules bundle sunlight up to 500 times with the use of fresnel lenses and focus it on III-V based Triple-junction solar cells (GaInP/GaInAs/Ge), which then convert the light into electrical energy.
+Concentrix concentrator photovoltaics (CPV) modules bundle sunlight up to 500 times with the use of Fresnel lenses and focus it on III-V based triple-junction solar cells (GaInP/GaInAs/Ge), which then convert the light into electrical energy.
 To ensure that the sunlight is concentrated precisely on the solar cell the CPV modules are installed on a two-axis sun tracking system.
 With its technology, Concentrix Solar achieves a module efficiency of 27%.

-Technology Commercialization
+Technology commercialization

 Concentrix's tracker and CPV module technologies have been installed in 28 countries worldwide.

 The largest installation is the 44 MWp (36 MWAC) CPV1 generator completed in 2014 and located near Touws River, South Africa.
 As of 2019, it is the second largest CPV power station in the world.